1. Download or Build Your Image

 The following list summarizes the pre-built image support:

 Quick EMUlator (QEMU): QEMU is a generic, open source machine emulator and virtualizer.
 You can use QEMU as your “hardware” when you run an image built for the emulator.
-AGL supports QEMU images for 32 and 64-bit architectures for ARM and Intel devices.
+AGL supports QEMU images for ARM 32/64bit and Intel 64bit devices.

 DRA7xx Evaluation Module Platform: Texas Instruments Jacinto™ DRA7xx evaluation module platform helps speed up development efforts and reduces time-to-market for applications such as infotainment, reconfigurable digital cluster, or integrated digital cockpit.